May I tell you a little story, Gentle Reader?

 She has author friends.

 Most of these friends do not write the kind of books she likes to read.
 Most of them understand this.
-Most of them don’t really like her books all that much either.
+Most of them don’t really like her books all that much either (if they bother to read them).
 Reading is a matter of taste.
 Most authors get this.
 It’s how we coexist.
 It’s how we survive bad reviews.

 One day one of these dear author friends hands over their latest book.